Machine-learning regression methods for American-style path-dependent contracts: Numerical investigations

 \subsubsection{Randomized neural networks}

-The choice of polynomials as basis functions may be too simple to catch the non-linearities of the continuation value.
+The choice of polynomials as basis functions may be too simple to catch the non-linear behavior of the continuation value.
 Thus, we investigate the possibility to replace them by means of a neural network.

 We start by discussing R-FFNN basis functions.
 In order to compare them with polynomials, for a fixed set of risk factors (or features if we wish to use a machine learning terminology), we only change the number of nodes per layer.
-Indeed, similarly to what found in \textcite{herrera2021optimal}, we observed that increasing the number of the hidden layers did not lead to an overall better accuracy.
-Table~\ref{tab:afs_prices} reports the results.
+Indeed, similarly to what found in~\textcite{herrera2021optimal}, we observed that one hidden layer was sufficient to have a good accuracy (an increase of the number of the hidden layers did not leas to better accuracy).
+Tables~\ref{tab:afs_prices} and~\ref{tab:axs_prices} reports the results.

 Quite remarkably, also for the R-FFNN, the results obtained by means of $\risk{2}$ are slightly higher than those obtained through other risk-factors sets, which indicates that $\risk{2}$ is more effective than the other bases; this fact is confirmed for every employed value of the hidden size.
 By comparing the results with polynomial basis functions, we can see that a hidden size equals to $40$ is necessary in order to reach the same pricing accuracy.
 For such value of the hidden size, the computational times of the two pricing techniques are comparable.